tytydraco/yessleep/out/I_crossed_a_bridge_and_never_looked_back.md

 The voices.

+Gone.

 I doubled over, gasping.

 My body screamed at me to look back.
 Every instinct begged me to find out what had been following me.

 I almost did.